Solved

 Very small dustbin

-If you live in an apartment with a lot of hard wood floors, you might not need (or want) a great big corded vacuum crowding your cleaning closet.
+If you live in an apartment with a lot of hard floors, you might not need (or want) a great big corded vacuum crowding your cleaning closet.
 You could get away with something smaller, such as the Dyson Omni-Glide, to clean up smaller spills and stains.

 The Dyson Omni-Glide is seriously small.
-The vacuum arrived in a compact carboard case, more akin to a shoebox, and disassembles for easy storage.
+The vacuum arrived in a compact cardboard case, more akin to a shoebox, and disassembles for easy storage.
 Weighing a little less than 5lbs, the Dyson Omni-Glide is easy to lift and carry from room to room or stretch into tight corners.

 This is Dyson's first (and only) vacuum designed for exclusive use on hard floors, which could mean anything from wood to linoleum to bathroom tiles.
 It's better equipped to clear up smaller particles of dust and dirt than bigger chunks of debris, which quickly clog the dustbin, or long hairs, which wrap around the rollers.

-How we tested these vacuums
+How we tested the best Dyson vacuums

 Vacuums lined up against a wall in the test studio.